 "When a person drinks alcohol it takes away a lot of their common sense; therefore, people will make rash, dangerous decisions and this can put themselves and others in danger!" - Christian

 This week, we recognised the importance of different friendship groups and how they are formed.
 We were able to discuss this in classes and share as a group how we fit into them as well as, identifying the friends we value the most.
 Year 4 have understood that there are people who take on the roles of leaders or followers in friendship groups, and we know the roles we should take on in different situations.

-"When I am playing Football with my team mates sometimes I am chosen to lead the team and my friends within the team follow my lead and example on the pitch." - Riley
+"When I am playing cricket with my team mates, sometimes I am chosen to lead the team and my friends within the team follow my lead." - Riley S